-(1) $$S = a + bY + cZ + u$$
+$$(1) \quad S = a + bY + cZ + u$$

-(2) $$\frac{s}{r} = a' + b'Y + c'Z + u'$$
+(2) $$\frac{s}{v} = a' + b'Y + c'Z + u'$$

 where S represents savings, Y income, Z is a conglomeration of other variables, and u is a stochastic term.
-"Questions about the adequacy of the absolute income hypothesis arose because of its apparent inability to reconcile budget data on saving with observed long-run trends" (Ferber, 1962, p.
-22).
+"Questions about the adequacy of the absolute income hypothesis arose because of its apparent inability to reconcile budget data on saving with observed long-run trends" (Ferber 1962, 22).
 In fact, various studies including Simon Kuznets (1946; 1952) and Raymond Goldsmith (1955) suggested that the saving ratio had remained practically unchanged since the 1870s (ibid.), casting doubt on Keynes's insight.

 Dorothy Brady and Rose Friedman (1947) set forth the relative income hypothesis.
-This hypothesis stated that "the saving rate depends not on the level of income but on the relative position of the individual on the income scale" (Ferber, 1962, p.
-23).
+This hypothesis stated that "the saving rate depends not on the level of income but on the relative position of the individual on the income scale" (Ferber 1962, 23).
 Its form for empirical application is as follows:

-(3) $$\frac{s}{y} = a + b\frac{y}{\overline{y}}$$
+(3) $$\frac{s}{y} = a + b\frac{y}{\bar{y}}$$

-where s and y represent individual savings and income, and \bar{y} individual average income.
+where s and y represent individual savings and income, and \overline{y} individual average income.
 Both Franco Modigliani (1949) and James Duesenberry (1949) provided some empirical support for this hypothesis.
-For instance, Duesenberry showed that "people seek to maintain at least the highest standard of living attained in the past" (Ferber, 1962, p.
-23).50 consumption would exhibit great stability.
-"This led to the belief that people geared their expenditures to average actual and anticipated income over a number of periods rather than only to income received in the current period" (Ferber, 1962, p.
-25).
+For instance, Duesenberry showed that "people seek to maintain at least the highest standard of living attained in the past" (Ferber 1962, 23).50

+The permanent income hypothesis "grew out of the rising concern regarding the adequacy of current income as the most appropriate determinant of consumption expenditure" (25).
+In particular, the work advanced by Friedman and Kuznets (1945) provided the empirical observations, suggesting that even with a substantive variation of income, consumption would exhibit great stability.
+"This led to the belief that people geared their expenditures to average actual and anticipated income over a number of periods rather than only to income received in the current period" (Ferber 1962, 25).
 Responsible for the development of this theory were Milton Friedman, on the one hand, and Franco Modigliani together with R. E. Brumberg and Albert Ando, on the other.
 Friedman's formulation of the hypothesis rests on three fundamental principles.
-"First, a consumer unit's measured (observed) income (y) and consumption (c) in a particular period may be segregated into 'transitory' and 'permanent' components" (ibid., p.
-26):
+"First, a consumer unit's measured (observed) income (y) and consumption (c) in a particular period may be segregated into 'transitory' and 'permanent' components" (26):